jentery/508v4/keywords.md

 Many of these working definitions are drawn from [Board Game Geek](https://boardgamegeek.com/).

 * **abstracts**: a game that does not rely significantly (if at all) on chance or a theme; very little (if any) information is hidden, and dice are almost never used
+* **accumulation**: a game where the aim is collect and/or keep components or points, often with the intent to prevent or inhibit other players from doing the same
+* **actual play**: documentation and circulation of play sessions through podcasts, video, or the like
 * **alignment**: a categorization of the moral and ethical perspective of player characters, non-player characters, and societies/groups in the game
 * **algorithm**: a procedure or formula for conducting a specific action; performed by people and materials in tabletop games; usually black-boxed in videogames
 * **ameritrash**: theme-forward games featuring player-to-player conflict; often driven by chance and character development (compare with eurogame)
 * **analysis paralysis**: taking a long time to make a decision during your turn, or frequently changing your mind either during a turn or throughout the game
 * **area control** (or area influence): a mechanic that awards players for controlling or influencing a majority of units (or territories, or tiles) in a game
+* **asymmetry**: a game where players are afforded with different actions or abilities; often these differences are expressed through "factions" or groups in the theme
 * **auction**: a mechanic that requires players to place a bid (usually with money) on items in an auction of goods in order to enhance their position in the game; these goods afford future actions or improve a position (see also bidding)
+* **balance**: describes whether the challenge is appropriate for the audience, whether the game is fair for all players involved, whether components are weighted equally, and/or whether strategies toward end conditions are equal; actual balance may differ from perceived balance (see Ian Schreiber)
 * **bidding**: see auction
 * **bluffing**: an attempt to deceive someone into believing that one can or will do something in a game
 * **campaign**: the game and/or characters change over time, such that the results of one game may influence future plays; they thus involve multiple play sessions